 Quickly turn the heat pump off, and call an AC technician to solve the problem.
 It is best not to DIY this sort of a challenge.

 AC refrigerants can sometimes leak through the piping network and emit a pungent smell.
 Moreover, the heat pump’s cooling or heating power can also take a hit, and you will not feel any difference in the indoor temperature.

 You can top up the refrigerant to easily repair a minor leak.
 If there is a major fault, though, you might need to replace the whole refrigerant pipe.
 Consult with your HVAC professional on the proper solution to this problem.

 A clogged air filter can force your heat pump to work harder to provide the same level of airflow.
 Your system’s efficiency can then take a hit, and your heat pump will not achieve the required heating or cooling.
 It is a good practice to replace the filter of your heat pump every three months or so.

 You can clean a clogged or dirty filter by sliding it out of your indoor unit and washing it under running water.
 Leave it out to dry, and then place it back into the heat pump.

 To solve this problem, turn off the heat pump and let the evaporator coil defrost.
 You could also use a hairdryer if needed.
-After the ice has melted, clean the evaporator coils thoroughly with compressed air, and make sure the inlet and filter aren’t blocked up.
+After the ice has melted, clean the evaporator coils thoroughly with compressed air, making sure there is no blockage in inlet and filter.

 The outside unit of the heat pump removes heat from the refrigerant and expels it to the environment.
 A fan inside the unit blows over the condenser coils and cools the refrigerant down.
 If this fan does not work as intended, the heat transfer process becomes disrupted, and the heat pump does not heat or cool down as effectively.
 Damage can occur to the compressor if it trips.